FredHutch/cookbook-slurm-wlm/doc/using.md

 Slurm configuration is driven by plain text files using a "attribute=value" structure.
-There is a configuration file for the core daemons (slurmd and slurmctld which use `slurm.conf`) and one for the Slurm database connector daemon (slurmdbd, which uses `slurmdbd.conf`).
+There is a configuration file for the core daemons (slurmd and slurmctld which use `slurm.conf`) and one for the Slurm account database connector daemon (slurmdbd, which uses `slurmdbd.conf`).

 The value should point to a template in your wrapper cookbook's `templates` directory.
 For example, if you create your own template (`my_slurm.conf.erb`)in